Pi-Apps-Coders/docs/docs/apps-list.md

 Refer to the ~/Minecraft-Java-Server/start-server.sh file if you need to add custom JVM arguements

 Temurin (Adoptium) or AdoptOpenJDK Java 8/16/17 apt repos are used in this installer for compatibility.

+If you uninstall or update this app for whatever reason, your world, mod, and versions folder will remain in ~/Minecraft-Java-Server so there is no data loss.
 ```

 ### <img src="https://github.com/Botspot/pi-apps/raw/master/apps/Minecraft%20Pi%20(Modded)/icon-24.png" height=32> ***[Minecraft Pi (Modded)](https://github.com/Botspot/pi-apps/tree/master/apps/Minecraft%20Pi%20(Modded))***